 Like many loves, Venice can be complicated

-By Sally Peabody, Guest Writer
+By Sally Peabody, Contributing Writer

 Pure beauty can enrobe you in awe.
 In October 2019, my first visit to Venice at age 69, just weeks before knee-replacement surgery, repeatedly stopped me in my tracks…. and not because of arthritis.
 How in 20 years of serious travelling had I missed this glorious, ephemeral place?
 How quickly can I return to savour the art and architecture before this sinking city sustains serious lasting damage?

 Venice offers so many feasts.
 Like Paris and other similarly entrancing cities, the place seems created for the art of simple wandering.
 Begin each day with one or two goals in mind, leaving room for serendipitous discoveries along the way.
 Like many loves, a relationship with Venice can be complicated.
 And ultimately worth every challenge!

 Sally and her travelling companion Joanne with the singer of the naval band.

 Venice is racing both the clock and political corruption against the watery onslaught of sea-level rise and intensified storms.
 Sadly, flood defense systems have proven ineffective.

 Once-teeming tapestries of civic life are being shredded by a mass-tourism onslaught.
 Ancient habitations are converted to modern short-term lodgings sending prices skyrocketing.
 And looming cruise ships disgorging thousands of day-trippers regularly fill the inner harbor, obscuring sublime views and creating waves that destabilize small craft and iconic gondolas while disrupting the lagoon and the foundations of irreplaceable buildings.
 Canal-side palazzi require constant upkeep to maintain their ever-crumbling foundations and remain in danger of continuing inundation.